cwmasonRollTide/utility-scripts/README.md

 - [Search-ExcelFileWithUI](./powershell-utility-scripts/Shared/Search-ExcelFileWithUI/Search-ExcelFileWithUI.ps1)

-*To install one of the above scripts, open a powershell terminal locally and run the command:
+**To install one of the above scripts, open a powershell terminal locally and run a command like:**

 ```powershell
 Install-Module -Name Compare-Strings
 ```

-*Or whichever function you need to use.
-But if you're using this and you didn't know that... pause and read something else first

 ## 🤝 Contributing